skip to main content

 • Provide bins in common areas of the development and remove any litter in and around the development.

 Bins in communal areas of a development must encourage the separation of general waste, commingled recycling, and organics.
-The Building Manager, Owners, Strata Manager, and Owners Corporation are responsible for rotating and emptying these bins as required.
+The Building Manager, Strata Manager, and/or Owners Corporation are responsible for rotating bins as required.
 The bins must have lids and be secured to prevent wind or animals scattering the litter.

-If health or safety risks are seen, bins may not be serviced.
-If bin storage areas are unsafe for Council’s waste contractors to enter, the wheel in wheel out service may be cancelled.
-The property will then be required to place all bins on the kerbside for collection.
+Bins may not be emptied if bin storage areas are unsafe for Council’s waste contractors to enter, or the Wheel Out Wheel Back service may be cancelled.
+The property will then be required to place all bins on the kerb for collection.

 • Bin presentation requirements